 - 1. Exercise Price.
 The per share exercise price of each option granted to a Non-Executive Director shall equal the Fair Market Value (as defined in the Equity Plan) of a common share of the Company on the date the option is granted. - 2.
 Vesting.
-Each Initial Award shall vest and become exercisable as to 33% of the shares subject to such Initial Award on the first anniversary of the date of grant and in 24 substantially equal monthly installments thereafter, such that the Initial Award shall be fully vested on the third anniversary of the date of grant, subject to the Non-Executive Director continuing in service as a Non-Executive Director through each such vesting date.
-Each Subsequent Award shall vest and become exercisable in 12 substantially equal monthly installments following the date of grant, such that the Subsequent Award shall be fully vested on the first anniversary of the date of grant, subject to the Non-Executive Director continuing in service on the Board as a Non-Executive Director through each such vesting date.
-AnyUnless the Board decides otherwise, any portion of an Initial Award or Subsequent Award which is unvested or unexercisable at the time of a Non-Executive Director's termination of service on the Board shall be immediately forfeited upon such termination of service and shall not thereafter become vested and exercisable.
-All of a Non-Executive Director's Initial Awards and Subsequent Awards shall vest in full immediately prior to the occurrence of a Change in Control (as defined in the Equity Plan), to the extent outstanding at such time. - 3.
+Each Initial Award shall vest and become exercisable as to 33% of the shares subject to such Initial Award on the first anniversary of the date of grant and in 24 substantially equal monthly installments thereafter, such that the Initial Award shall be fully vested on the third anniversary of the date of grant, subject to the Non-Executive Director continuing in service as a Non-Executive Director (or an Observer) through each such vesting date.
+Each Subsequent Award shall vest and become exercisable in 12 substantially equal monthly installments following the date of grant, such that the Subsequent Award shall be fully vested on the first anniversary of the date of grant, subject to the Non-Executive Director continuing in service on the Board as a Non-Executive Director (or an Observer) through each such vesting date.
+Unless the Board decides otherwise, any portion of an Initial Award or Subsequent Award which is unvested or unexercisable at the time of a Non-Executive Director's termination of service on the Board shall be immediately forfeited upon such termination of service and shall not thereafter become vested and exercisable.
+All Initial Awards and Subsequent Awards shall vest in full immediately prior to the occurrence of a Change in Control (as defined in the Equity Plan), to the extent outstanding at such time. - 3.
 Term.
-The maximum term of each stock option granted to a Non- Executive Director hereunder shall be ten (10) years from the date the option is granted.
+The maximum term of each Initial Award and each Subsequent Award granted hereunder shall be ten (10) years from the date the option is granted. - E. Annual Increase; Award Limit.
+The Grant Date Fair Value of each Initial Award and Subsequent Award described in this Program shall, subject to approval by the Board, increase on the first day of each calendar year by an amount equal to 3% of the Grant Date Fair Value applicable to Initial Awards and Subsequent Awards in effect as of the immediately preceding calendar year; provided, that, in no event shall the number of shares awarded pursuant to (i) an Initial Award exceed 17,000 common shares of the Company and (ii) a Subsequent Award exceed 8,500 common shares of the Company, in each case, subject to adjustment as provided in the Equity Plan.

-- D. Annual Increase; Award Limit.
-The Grant Date Fair Value of each Initial Award and Subsequent Award described in Sections II(A) and II(B) shall, subject to approval by the Board, increase on the first day of each calendar year beginning on January 1, 2017 by an amount equal to 3% of the Grant Date Fair Value applicable to Initial Awards and Subsequent Awards in effect as of the immediately preceding calendar year; provided, that, in no event shall the number of shares awarded pursuant to (i) an Initial Award exceed 17,000 common shares of the Company and (ii) a Subsequent Award exceed 8,500 common shares of the Company, in each case, subject to adjustment as provided in the Equity Plan, including without limitation with respect to any share dividend, share split, reverse share split or other similar event affecting the common shares of the Company that is effected prior to the Effective Date. - E. Tax deductions.
-To the extent required to comply with applicable tax laws, the Company shall be allowed to make necessary deductions on any compensation payable under this Program, including (without limitation) for purposes of any payroll tax or income tax. - F. Prevailing terms.
-In the event of any inconsistency between the terms of the Merus N.V.
-2016 Incentive Award Plan and this Program, the terms of this Program shall prevail.
+- F. Tax deductions.
+To the extent required to comply with applicable tax laws, the Company shall be allowed to make necessary deductions on any compensation payable under this Program, including (without limitation) for purposes of any payroll tax or income tax. - G. Prevailing terms.
+In the event of any inconsistency between the terms of the Equity Plan and this Program, the terms of this Program shall prevail.
+Notwithstanding anything in this Program to the contrary, the terms of an Initial Award granted to an Observer shall be subject to the terms of the award agreement pursuant to which such Initial Award is granted.